xcf-t/xcf-t/README.md

 👋 Hi, I’m Pascal
 📚 I'm currently studying Computer Science at University
 👀 I’m interested in JavaScript, TypeScript, Java, Rust and Webdev in general
-🌱 I’m currently learning Rust
-📫 You can contact me on discord at @LambdaXCF#0564
+📫 You can contact me on discord at @lambdaxcf
-⚙️ Don't tell anyone that I just copied a template
 🔮 I probably don't know how to use emoji